deeplearning4j/deeplearning4j/mnist-tutorial.md

 The reason we specify the batch size as well as the number of examples is so the user can choose how many examples they want to look at.

-Note to windows uers, in place of the line below, please do the following:
+Note to Windows uers, in place of the line below, please do the following:

          1. Download the preserialized mnist dataset [https://drive.google.com/file/d/0B-O_wola53IsWDhCSEtJWXUwTjg/edit?usp=sharing](here):